 - 1. A weight (1-2 kg or 2-4 lbs) is attached to the rope immediately in front of the net opening to keep the net below the water surface. - 2.
 To determine the depth, subtract the length of your plankton net, plus minimum .5 meters off the bottom to avoid fouling the net/sample. - 3.
 The net is thrown into the water and allowed to sink to no more than 1 m above the bottom and keep at consistent depth. - 4.
 Record the start time and the starting location coordinates on field datasheet.
 Record the distance that the net is towed through the water. - 5.
 Use the boat engines and/or the river current to move the net horizontally through the water for three to 5 minutes (depends on boat speed, net mouth opening, eutrophic status of the waterbody), or slowly pull the net back to you at a slow and steady rate as described above (the total length of the tow can be determined using the graduation marks on the tow rope).
 The tow should be done at low speeds, e.g., 0.5 to 3-Km/h.
 The boat may be driven directly upstream, essentially keeping the boat in the same approximate longitudinal position and allowing river to flow through net.
 Trawling can also be done transversely to the current.
 Reduce the trawling time in productive and turbid waters as net may clog.
 Keep the net off the bottom to avoid both snagging and collecting debris. - 6.
 Idle or stop the boat engine and manually retrieve the net using a hand-over-hand technique at a rate of 0.5-m/s.
 Your goal is to pull the net on a diagonal path from bottom to top, sampling as much of the water column as possible without letting the net or cod end hit the bottom. - 7.
 Record the stop time, boat speed and the coordinates of the stop location on the COC/field datasheet (Appendix B).
-The trawling time and boat speed are used to estimate the volume of water filtered (i.e., distance = rate x time). - 8.
+The trawling time and boat speed are used to estimate the volume of water filtered (i.e., distance = rate x time).
+The table below provides some minimum tow durations to achieve an adequate volume of water filtered based on plankton net diameter and flow rate. - 8.
 Repeat techniques used for vertical plankton tows to concentrate organisms into the cod end of the net. - 9.
 Follow the procedure outlined in Appendix F for preserving the sample and Appendix G for labeling the sample.

+Tow duration (s) based on plankton net diameter and flow rate

 Flow Rate Plankton Net Plankton Net

 (m/s) Diameter (50 cm) Diameter (30 cm)

 0.5 33 93

 1.0 17 46

 1.5 11 31

 2.0 8 23

 2.5 7 19

 3.0 6 16